Our Members

 Questions or enquiries Researchers can enquire about the availability of data from Roche clinical studies that are not listed on the site before they submit a data request.
 Please use the Vivli Enquiry form.

-Whether Roche considers it feasible to anonymize the data without compromising the privacy and confidentiality of research participants.
-For example, anonymization of data from studies of rare diseases is more difficult to achieve and will be reviewed on a case-by-case basis.
+Roche will assess whether it is feasible to anonymize the data without compromising the privacy and confidentiality of research participants.

 Data Request Review Process Consistent with expectations of good scientific practice, researchers can request access to our studies by providing a data request with a commitment to publish their findings.
 The data request is reviewed by an independent review panel.
 This is a team of external independent experts.